Australians vote in close-run election as Scott Morrison eyes a second term

 A Newspoll survey by The Australian on election day showed Labor’s lead dipping a point to 53-47 on a two-party-preferred basis against the ruling coalition, largely in line with other election polls.

 Mr Morrison and opposition leader Anthony Albanese cast their votes in Sydney late in the morning.
+They have decided to follow the results from their homes.

-“Today, Australians are making a big choice about their future,” the incumbent prime minister told reporters.
+“Today, Australians are making a big choice about their future,” the incumbent prime minister told reporters earlier in the day.
 “Australia needs someone who knows how to manage money, knows how to deal with national security interests, knows how to move forward and secure that strong economy.”

 While Mr Morrison has focused his campaign on the economy, he is being challenged by independents who are campaigning for action on climate change after some of the worst floods and fires hit Australia in the past few years.